alfusinigoj/windows-kube-samples/dotnet4x-msmq/README.md

 # Testing through KubeProxy

+Assuming you have kubeproxy running with `kubectl proxy` you can

-curl -X POST http://localhost:8001/api/v1/namespaces/<YOUR NAMESPACE>/pods/<YOUR API POD NAME>/proxy/api/message -H "Content-Type: application/x-www-form-urlencoded" --data 'message=data1'|more
+`curl -X POST http://localhost:8001/api/v1/namespaces/<YOUR NAMESPACE>/pods/<YOUR API POD NAME>/proxy/api/message -H "Content-Type: application/x-www-form-urlencoded" --data 'message=data1'|more`

-You will see the message show up in the EventLog of the daemon.
+You will see the message show up in the EventLog of the daemon with

+`Get-EventLog -LogName Application -Source Qbert`